syncfusion-content/asp.netmvc-docs/aspnetmvc/PivotGrid/Column-Resizing.md

 documentation: ug
 ---

-# Column Resizing
+# Resizing Column

-Allows you to resize the column by changing its width while holding and dragging the column border using the mouse.
+Allows the user to change the column width by holding and dragging the column border using the mouse pointer.

-You can enable column resizing option in PivotGrid by setting the `EnableColumnResizing` property to true.
+You can enable the resizing option in PivotGrid by setting the `EnableColumnResizing` property to true.

 {% highlight CSHTML %}